RVillanuevaRVC/nodeScraper/README.md

 # nodeScraper
-## This is a scraper for  readability adaptation for my favorite sites, and articles.
+## Module 1:This is a scraper for  readability adaptation for my favorite sites, and articles.
 After adaptation new version of readable articles should be viewed on electron based reading app for better reading experiences.
-## trial article:

 ## based on node.js, Cheerio.
 And if there are right readability node.js library available try first.
 - https://github.com/luin/readability this looks great
 - https://github.com/bndr/node-read might worth a try
 - https://github.com/mozilla/readability
 - Maybe try myself for some specific website only.

+## Module 2: Scraper 10-k data from yahoo or SEC